top of page

 ‘Don’t be daft!
 They all look like that at 18 weeks,’ replied Natalie as she scoffed and dragged me to the adjacent pavement.

 ‘You insensitive idiot.
-What do you think you looked like at 18 weeks, cunt?’
+What do you think you looked like at 18 weeks?
+What a cunt’

 ‘I thought you didn’t like the word.’